 Activities for Special Needs Kids – The Beach

 I think the beach is a great place for all kids.
 And for special needs kids, there are so many opportunities for experiential learning and exposure.
 Sand is a wonderful substance to encourage tactile exploration.
 While playing with water can be calming and soothing.
 Or even exciting and messy.
 My kids are happy to play with buckets, stones and shells for hours.
-Throwing stones or even boulders into water is probably one of their top 5 activities.
+Throwing stones into water is their favourite!

 Obviously it’s important to take precautions when going to the beach.
 Water safety, sunblock and a hat are a must.
 We usually go together to make sure each kids has a parent to look out for them.
 Some special needs kids don’t like being smeared in cream or to wear hats.
 My kids used to be like this.
 But instead of not going to the beach, we adapted the outing.
 We would go early in the morning during summer.
 This meant less crowds and less overwhelmed kids.
 And also softer sunshine.
 Even though we do sometimes go to the beach in winter, my kids always want to swim.
 So we generally prefer going to the forest in winter.